321

 Teaching

-Currently, Vivienne teaches privately at home and online on a limited basis as well as workshops and masterclasses.
+Currently, Vivienne is a faculty member at Berklee College of Music where she has been instrumental in building a new generation of performers who are not only skilled musicians but also mentally and physically healthy individuals.
+Besides this, Vivienne teaches privately at home and online on a limited basis as well as workshops and masterclasses.
 Please reach out.

-Areas of teaching: Piano & vocal lessons / Jazz Improvisation / iPad apps, loops and gear / Songwriting & recording workshop / Mindful singing / Mindful improvising / Choir, band, high school workshops / Music Business / Private counseling / Emotion regulation / Effortless Mastery / Business excellence & advising / Leadership & Conducting.
+Areas of teaching: Piano / Voice / Jazz Improvisation / iPad apps, loops and gear / Songwriting & recording / Mindful singing & improvisation / Choir / Big Band / Music Business / Emotion regulation / Business excellence & advising / Leadership & Conducting.

 Voice psychologist / coach